sf-wdi-19-20/modules/w11_d1_1_node_express_mongo_review/README.md

 ## Questions and Answers App

 To review Node, Express, and Mongo, we'll create a server-side only application.
 Applications without a front end are often called "headless".
 Many real world APIs are written as "headless" apps that allow access from sites on other domains.
-Separating, or decoupling, the front and back end can allow more flexibility.
-We'll add an angular front end to this project to complete our MEAN stack, but for today we're going to build only the server side API and test it with Postman.
+Today we'll write use Node, Express, and Mongo to write our own API, but we won't allow access from anywhere, yet.

+## Basic Setup

+We already have Node.js and MongoDB installed, so we'll start from that point.

-##
+## Resources

+* <a href="http://www.toptal.com/nodejs/why-the-hell-would-i-use-node-js" target="_blank">Why Use Node.js?</a>